 Doyenne is a skateboarding brand run by women, founded in 2017 in Glasgow, Scotland.
 We design inclusive gender neutral clothing and skateboards, made with an ethical and sustainable mindset.
-The brand was created to support the unsupported and represent the underrepresented.
-Our mission is to make skateboarding more inclusive, intersectional, and accessible.

 We started Doyenne spontaneously, by running skate sessions in Glasgow and launching our first small collection and recycled boards to raise money to donate to Skateistan.
 We got inspired by their work in making skateboarding accessible and we wanted to create a similar environment locally as we believe everyone should have the same opportunities by adopting a ‘think global, act local’ approach.

 Our brand is made by skateboarders, designers, artists and creatives.
 We run Doyenne as an entity because we want it to stand by itself as Doyenne exists through our community, all of our collaborators, and our skate team.

 We understand that the community is not complete without diversity, and you can’t have diversity without equal opportunities.
 That’s where our free beginners’ lessons came to be, building a space to learn how to skate and meet like-minded people.
 Give back has always been at the far front of our brand and we have donated a percentage of our proceeds from each collection and project to charities and organisations that work towards and support our same values, we believe in an Across the Board approach.

 Doyenne channels inclusivity and intersectionality by questioning ourselves and our environment, but most importantly by opening conversations with our community, listening to them and trying to constantly reflect it in the work we do.